-The principal sponsor of a bill controls its movement; but it can have either or both of two kinds of other sponsors.
-The first are "chief co-sponsors" or "joint sponsors" (commonly called "hyphenated" sponsors because their names follow hyphens, like the last two names in "Adams-Baker-Carr").
+The principal sponsor of a bill controls its movement; but it can have either or both of two other kinds of sponsors.
+The first are "chief co-sponsors" or "joint sponsors" (often described as "hyphenated" sponsors because their names follow hyphens, like the last two names in "Adams-Baker-Carr").
 One principal sponsor and up to four chief co-sponsors are allowed in each house.
 The other kind of sponsors are regular co-sponsors, whose names are listed after commas or the word "and" (like the last three names in "Adams-Baker-Carr, Jones, Miller and Smith").
-A principal sponsor often tries to get other sponsors who are of the other political party (to suggest bipartisan support) and/or get sponsorship from senior legislators-especially those with reputations for knowledge on the subject.
-But before agreeing to be a sponsor, a legislator needs to know what groups support or oppose the bill; who would benefit from or be harmed by it; and whether these interests are compatible with the legislator's political bases.
+A principal sponsor often tries to obtain other sponsors who are of the other political party (to suggest bipartisan support) and/or get sponsorship from senior legislators-especially those with reputations for knowledge on the subject.
+But before agreeing to be a sponsor, a legislator needs to know what groups support or oppose the bill; who would benefit from or be harmed by it; and whether those interests are compatible with the legislator's political bases.
 Legislators also try to make sure that a bill they plan to help sponsor is not contrary to a position their party's leadership will take.

-Committee Sponsorship Occasionally a committee decides, by majority vote, to introduce and sponsor a bill itself.
-In such cases the committee chairman controls the bill, and the committee is listed as its sponsor.
-Bills sponsored by a committee cannot have individual co-sponsors.8
+Committee Sponsorship On rare occasions a committee, by majority vote, decides to introduce and sponsor a bill itself.
+In such cases, the committee chairperson controls the bill and is listed as its sponsor.
+Bills sponsored by a committee cannot have individual co-sponsors.9 committee for consideration.
+The chairperson of each committee has principal responsibility for organizing and managing the work of the committee.
+The committee clerk keeps the committee records and takes the roll.